egeloen/IvoryGoogleMapBundle/Resources/doc/service/elevation.md

 ### Http client and message factory

 The http client and message factory are mandatory.
-They define which http client and message factory the directions service will use for issuing http requests.
+They define which http client and message factory the direction service will use for issuing http requests.

 First, configure the [Httplug](http://httplug.io/) bundle.